How are smart machines improving productivity?

 What are the current market trends?

 Manufacturers are under pressure to meet demand for ever faster delivery of new products, coupled with shorter production lifecycles.
 To achieve this, organisations are adopting agile and flexible production plant systems and processes.
-Machines need to be more efficient and reliable to compete in the global market and cut costs.
+Smart machines need to be more efficient and reliable to compete in the global market and cut costs.
 These trends have been going on over the last years, right?

 These trends have been going on over the last years, right?